Tool and cutter grinder: CNC tool and cutter grinder

 A modern CNC tool grinder with automatic wheel pack exchanger and tool loading capabilities.

 Today's tool and cutter grinder is typically a CNC machine tool, usually 5 axes, which produces endmills, drills, step tools, etc. which are widely used in the metal cutting and woodworking industries.

 Modern CNC tool and cutter grinders enhance productivity by typically offering features such as automatic tool loading as well as the ability to support multiple grinding wheels.
 High levels of automation, as well as automatic in-machine tool measurement and compensation, allow extended periods of unmanned production.
 With careful process configuration and appropriate tool support, tolerances less than 5 micrometres (0.0002") can be consistently achieved even on the most complex parts.

 Apart from manufacturing, in-machine tool measurement using touch-probe or laser technology allows cutting tools to be reconditioned.
 During normal use, cutting edges either wear and/or chip.
 The geometric features of cutting tools can be automatically measured within the CNC tool grinder and the tool ground to return cutting surfaces to optimal condition.

 Significant software advancements have allowed CNC tool and cutter grinders to be utilized in a wide range of industries.
 Advanced CNC grinders feature sophisticated software that allows geometrically complex parts to be designed either parametrically or by using third party CAD/CAM software.
 3D simulation of the entire grinding process and the finished part is possible as well as detection of any potential mechanical collisions and calculation of production time.
 Such features allow parts to be designed and verified, as well as the production process optimized, entirely within the software environment.

 Tool and cutter grinders can be adapted to manufacturing precision machine components.
 The machine, when used for these purposes more likely would be called a CNC Grinding System.

 CNC Grinding Systems are widely used to produce parts for aerospace, medical, automotive, and other industries.
-Extremely hard and exotic materials are generally no problem for today's grinding systems and the multi-axis machines are capable of generating quite complex geometries.
+Unlike older machines, modern grinders are able to work with indurate materials.